GoogleChromeLabs/lighthousebot/README.md

 - `LH_TEST_URL` - the URL of your staging server.

 As noted, it is up to you to deploy the PR changes to your staging environment.

+### What's what

+- [`builder/Docker`](https://github.com/ebidel/lighthouse-ci/blob/master/builder/Dockerfile) shows how to pull down Chrome, build a docker image from it, and [run Chrome, headlessly](https://github.com/ebidel/lighthouse-ci/blob/master/builder/chromeuser-script.sh).
+- Example deploy scripts (for App Engine) and a `runLighthouse.js` helper can be found in https://github.com/GoogleChrome/chromium-dashboard/tree/master/travis.

 ## Development